How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 Here are some cool places:

-Spending the night in Reserva Taironaka
+Visit the Reserva Taironaka

 Archaeology in this area is done thanks to recently unburied trails and terraces built by ancient Tayronas — they found pieces and artifacts.